eudes/korg-nts1-esp32/README.md

 We can translate the hex strings into binary bytes and look for 1x111xxx.To make it easier, we can use a regex for that: /1[0-1]111[0-1]{3}/.

-However, in my many attempts to receive something intelligible from the NTS1, I did not achieve this.
+However, in my many attempts to receive something intelligible from the NTS1, I failed misserably.
+I supect my SPI timing is a bit off.
 I did get to send note-on messages and make it sound, though.

 #### A tribute to lost time
 I'm making an aside here to say that, when I got to this point of the analysis (reading the data from the NTS1), I lost a couple of evenings because, of pin misnomer (MISO for MOSI etc.), and because, apparently, you cannot simply connect your ground to any of the available grounds.
 I only managed to make it work when I connected the RHS pin 1 ground to my ground.
 The rest of them (which I assumed should have worked the same), did not work properly.
 I guess, even though they are sent to ground **in the reference panel**, they are not connected to ground in the NTS1.